zuri-training/Chunk-file-team-45/Contributions/Kanyinsolabalogun.md

    <li> updated the finding of the interview on the team's figjam  </li>

-   <li> using the that was taken doing the interview,came uo with an emphathy map with other team members </li>
+   <li> using the note that was taken doing the interview,came up with an emphathy map with other team members </li>

    <li> Created a user flow for the user with other team member </li> https://github.com/zuri-training/Chunk-file-team-45/issues/65

-   <li> Created the style guide component </li>  https://github.com/zuri-training/Chunk-file-team-45/issues/66
+   <li> Created the style guide components </li>  https://github.com/zuri-training/Chunk-file-team-45/issues/66

    <li> Footer and header component</li> https://github.com/zuri-training/Chunk-file-team-45/issues/67